 The device will not run at full speed after a BOR, as the VDD must rise to acceptable levels for full-speed operation.
-The PWRT provides power-up timer delay (TPWRT) to ensure that the system power supplies have stabilized at the appropriate levels for full-speed operation before the SYSRST is released.
+The PWRT provides a power-up timer delay (TPWRT) to ensure that the system power supplies have stabilized at the appropriate levels for full-speed operation before the SYSRST is released.

-The power-up timer delay (TPWRT) is programmed by the POR Timer Value Select (FPWRT<2:0>) bits in the POR Configuration (FPOR<2:0>) register, which provides eight settings (from 0 ms to 128 ms).
+The power-up timer delay (TPWRT) is programmed by the POR Timer Value Select (FPWRT<2:0>) bits in the POR Configuration (FPOR<2:0>) register, which provide eight settings (from 0 ms to 128 ms).
 Refer to Section 25.
-"Device Configuration" (DS70231) in the "PIC24H Family Reference Manual" for more details.
+"Device Configuration" (DS70194) in the "dsPIC33F Family Reference Manual" for more details.